 Make it a Festival to Remember – For The Right Reasons

 It is that time of year again where the festivals are in full swing and many of you are looking for a good festival tent to buy.
 We hope that this post can help you choose the right tent for festival camping.

 But what are the things you should consider before making a purchase?

 Tents left behind go to charity!

 There are some volunteers who will try to collect a few tents, but it is only a few.
 The rest of them simply go to landfill.
-A staggering 900 tonne worth of festival tents end up in landfill each year as festival goers leave them behind.
+A staggering 900 tonne worth of festival tents ends up in landfill each year as festival-goers leave them behind.

 Leaving your tent lying in a field is simply littering on a large scale and festival organisers are trying their hardest to change this.
 Some events will even have donation stations for you to take your tent to if you do not want to carry it home.

 Firstly, there is no such thing as single-use tents.
 I know many companies and high street retailers advertise small, lightweight tents as single-use.
 This is another area that festival organisers are trying to change as they want the term single-use banned when it comes to tents.